Vision, Mission, Mandate and Values

 The museum continues to explore new programming to engage diverse audiences and has created a varied program of stimulating after-hour events to engage our audiences both socially and intellectually, including

-- TD Nature Nocturne: A vibrant atmosphere for millennials that combines the viewing of galleries with special activities and entertainment, dancing, food and drinks
+- Nature Nocturne: A vibrant atmosphere for millennials that combines the viewing of galleries with special activities and entertainment, dancing, food and drinks

 - Nature Tastes: Museum scientists team up with experts in the craft to explain the natural science behind the preparation that gives particular drinks (such as wine, beer, sake, whiskey) their unique qualities